OCA/stock-logistics-warehouse/procurement_auto_create_group/readme/DESCRIPTION.rst

-This module allows the system to propose automatically new procurement groups when procuring.
+This module allows the system to propose automatically new procurement groups during the procurement run.

-This capability is important when you want to make sure that all the stock moves resulting from this procurement will never be mixed with moves from other groups in stock transfers.
+This capability is important when you want to make sure that all the stock moves resulting from a procurement run will never be mixed with moves from other groups in stock transfers.

-The stock transfers resulting from the execution of these procurements will only contain stock moves created from that procurement.
+The stock transfers resulting from the procurement run will only contain stock moves created in that run.